halvgaard/DataScience/Task8/README.md

 EXAMPLE
 gcloud iam service-accounts keys create zenml-sa-file.json --iam-account=zenml-sa@zenml-vertex-ai.iam.gserviceaccount.com
 ```
-Set the environment variable
+Set the environment variable:

-- To use service accounts with the Google Cloud CLI, you need to set an environment variable where your code runs
+To use service accounts with the Google Cloud CLI, you need to set an environment variable where your code runs
 ```
 export GOOGLE_APPLICATION_CREDENTIALS=<KEY-FILE-LOCATION>